-- 1. On your central application server (or, in a larger, multi-server implementation, on your batch server), open Microsoft Task Scheduler and check the schedule for the Inventory import and license reconcile task. - The default value is 2am daily.
-Any daily schedule that suits your business processes is adequate. - 2.
-Navigate to the system menu ( v in the top right corner), choose Data Inputs, and select the Inventory Data tab. - This page lists all known inventory sources. - 3.
-Locate the source named FlexNet Manager Suite (which covers FlexNet inventory), and ensure that on the right-hand end of its header row, there is a disabled button displaying Primary, marking it as the primary data source for inventory collection and data merging.
-If not, click the Make primary button for this row. - You may also click in this header row to reveal more details about FlexNet inventory collection.
+- d.
+If you changed any values on this page, scroll down and click Save. - 3.
+Go to the Data Imports page (Data Collection > IT Assets Inventory Tasks > Data Imports) once again and select the Inventory Data tab.

+This page lists all known inventory sources.

+4. Locate the source named FlexNet Manager Suite (which covers FlexNet inventory), and ensure that on the right-hand end of its header row, there is a disabled button displaying Primary, marking it as the primary data source for inventory collection and data merging.
+If not, click the Make primary button for this row.

+You may also click in this header row to reveal more details about FlexNet inventory collection.

-You may close the Data Inputs page.
+You may close the Data Imports page.
 Everything is now in place to use an initial inventory collection to seed the automatic processes for high-frequency mode, as described next.